 CLIR has published more than 180 reports on topics relating to preservation, digital libraries, economics of information, trends in information use, international developments, and the changing role of the library.

-The full text of most of our publications is available on this site.
-Report numbers 100 and above are also available in print and can be ordered online from each report’s abstract page.
-Find the title you are interested in from the list below, click on it, and you will be taken to the report’s abstract page where you can access the text electronically or purchase print copies.
+The full text of most of our publications is available, for free, on this site.
+Find the title you are interested in from the list below, click on it, and you will be taken to the report’s abstract page where you can access the text electronically.

 This list is in chronological order with the most recent reports at the top.